Apostolic Nunciature to Great Britain

-The office of nuncio will become vacant once the current incumbent takes up his new duties in mid-January 2023 in Rome.
+The current nuncio as of April 2023 is Archbishop Miguel Maury Buendía.

 History

 Formal diplomatic relations between the United Kingdom and the Holy See resumed in 1914 and an Apostolic Delegation to Great Britain was established on 21 November 1938.
 The Apostolic Delegation to Great Britain was promoted to the rank of an Apostolic Nunciature by Pope John Paul II in 1982.